IvanNik85/git-test/README.md

 ## Git test repo

 Repo is intended for testing git functionality.
+Significant changes are made!

 ## License